 You may pay by cash, debit card, cheque or credit card.
 If paying with cash or credit card, please do so in person at City Hall.
 Do not send cash through the mail.
-If paying by cheque, make your cheque payable to the City of Prince Rupert, in Canadian Funds and send it to:
+If paying by cheque, make your cheque payable to the City of Prince Rupert, in Canadian Funds and send it, along with the other required information listed below, to:

 City of Prince Rupert

 If you are paying by a money order or bank draft, please ensure that it is payable to the City of Prince Rupert.

 A receipt will not be sent back to you.
 Your payment must be accompanied by a copy of the front of the ticket or a note giving sufficient information to the municipality, including: